Indian Naval Air Arm: History

 Year 1988 saw the induction of Tupolev 142M into service.
 The aircraft started operations from Dabolim in Goa and later shifted its operations to INS Rajali in 1992.
 Tu-142M was primarily used in the long-range maritime reconnaissance and anti-submarine warfare role.
 The aircraft served the navy till 2018 and participated in the Indian Peace Keeping Mission in Sri Lanka.
 Also participated in Operation Cactus in Maldives, in which the fleeing mercenaries were detected and tracked until apprehended by ships.

 On 11 May 2013, first squadron of MiG-29K was commissioned.
 These aircraft were commissioned as a replacement of the ageing Sea Harrier. after 46 years of service the Il-38 patrol aircraft was retired from the force on 31 October 2023.
 More P-8I aircraft are planned to replace them.

+Westland Sea King Mk.42B/C: Used principally for anti-submarine warfare (ASW) and search & rescue roles, the helicopter fleet operate from INS Garuda (Kochi) as well as INS Shikra air stations.
+US sanctions on India in response to India's nuclear tests resulted in a large part of the Sea King fleet being grounded for want of spare parts.
+Seventeen of the Sea King helicopters will be upgraded.
+The upgrade will feature day and night capability, the capability to work in adverse weather conditions, integration of two anti-ship missiles with a range of fifty kilometres and a new radar.
+The six Mk.42C variants, earlier forming a part of Marine Commando Flight, replaced the UH-3H Sea Kings of the INAS 350 squadron in June 2024.
+The Mk.42C serves the role of a utility and transport helicopter.
+After 36 years of service, the Mk.42B fleet was decommissioned on 15 June 2026.
+This left the Mk.42C fleet in service as the last of the type still in service.

 The Naval Aviation Museum located in Bogmalo, 6 km from Vasco da Gama, Goa, India showcases the history of the Naval Air Arm.